andrews1022/web-development-course-list/README.md

 ## Test / Test Driven Development (TDD)

-- [2019 Update!
-React Testing with Jest and Enzyme](https://www.udemy.com/course/react-testing-with-jest-and-enzyme/) by Bonnie Schulkin _(162 lectures / 12hrs)_
+- [React Testing with Jest and Enzyme](https://www.udemy.com/course/react-testing-with-jest-and-enzyme/) by Bonnie Schulkin _(165 lectures / 12hrs)_
 - [Node.js Unit Testing In-Depth](https://www.udemy.com/course/nodejs-unit-testing-in-depth/) by Murtez Alrohani _(45 lectures / 2.5hrs)_
 - Unfortunately there isn't much on testing for JavaScript on Udemy, but there are numerous, great tutorials for this over on **[YouTube](https://www.youtube.com/results?search_query=javascript+testing)**.